ndmitchell/shark/README.md

 * Now run `shark run name_of_exe -- my arguments` or `shark run Name.Of.Module -- my arguments`

 Compared to `stack build project --exec="name_of_exe my arguments"` you should notice that it's faster.

+The name `shark` was chosen as it is a rearrangement of `stack`, `cabal` and `shake`, and is also a very efficient apex predator.
+Plus my wife loves sharks.